 Not all plant problems are caused by insects or diseases.
 Sometimes, an unhealthy plant is suffering from a nutrient deficiency or overload, meaning too much of any one nutrient.
 Plant nutrient deficiencies often manifest as discoloration or distortion of the leaves and stems.
 The following chart outlines some possible problems.
 Unfortunately, many problems have similar symptoms and sometimes it is a combination of problems, so managing the problem can be a bit of trial and error.

-Before you try to fix your plant with too many supplement and kill it with kindness, be sure you eliminate other obvious causes for sickly plants:
+Before you try to fix your plant with too many supplements and kill it with kindness, be sure you eliminate other obvious causes for sickly plants:

 - Check first for signs of insects or disease.